Saroj Dutta

 Saroj Dutta (March 13, 1914 – August 5, 1971) popularly known comrade SD, was an Indian communist intellectual and poet, active in the Naxalite movement in West Bengal in the 1960s.
 He was the first West Bengal state secretary of Communist Party of India (Marxist-Leninist) (CPI(ML)).
 He also remained editor-in-chief of the Amrita Bazar Patrika during the 1940s.

 It is commonly thought that he was killed in a police encounter on August 5, 1971, but till now he was missing in police and state records.

 Early life and education

 He was born in a land-owning family in Jessore in East Bengal, (now in Bangladesh) on 13 March 1914.
 He studied at the Victoria Collegiate School in Narail, and later graduated from the Scottish Church College in Calcutta in 1936.
-He subsequently earned his MA In English Literature 1938 from the University of Calcutta.
+He subsequently earned his M.A in English Literature 1938 from the University of Calcutta.

 Career

 Dutta joined the Amrit Bazar Patrika in early 1940s, after completing his studies, however he was fired in 1949 for joining violent activities as a member of the Communist Party of India.
 In 1962, after the Sino-Indian War he was briefly arrested for having pro-China (Maoist) sympathies.
 In 1964 he joined the Communist Party of India (Marxist), CPI(M), and was an editor of their paper, Swadhinata, along with Sushital Ray Chowdhary.
 He was among the many radicals who were disillusioned when the CPI(M) decided to join electoral politics in the run-up to the 1967 elections.

 Attracted to a more radical form of revolutionary Marxism, he along with Sushital Ray Chowdhury and some other Calcutta intellectuals, supported the Charu Majumdar-led Naxalbari uprising in May 1967.
 In April 1969, he was also one of the founder members of Communist Party of India (Marxist–Leninist), CPI (ML), an organisation which was outlawed a year later for conducting armed guerrilla warfare targeted at the landlords and the police.